cogentcore/core/docs/content/2-setup/0-install.md

     * You should run the command from your home directory.
     * You may need to enter your password so that it can run `sudo` commands.
     * You may need to restart your shell/prompt/terminal after running the command.
     * On Windows, you may need to run the command from a shell/prompt/terminal running as administrator (but still in your home directory).
 You may need to follow steps in installers; the default options should be fine.
-If it asks you about Git Bash, you should choose to install it, and you should use it as your shell for running all Cogent Core commands.
+If it asks you about Git Bash, you should choose to install it, and you should use it as your shell for running all commands related to Cogent Core.